BISDN Linux 3.2.0 released

 BISDN announced that it has joined the Intel Network Builders ecosystem.
 This program connects software vendors, OEMs, telecom equipment vendors, system integrators and carriers to accelerate the deployment of NFV and SDN solutions….

-BISDN passes EANTC Interoperability Test
+BISDN participates in EANTC Interoperability Test

 April 13, 2018